-So, you want to get a job with one of the best bulge bracket bank out there.
+So, you want to get a job with one of the best bulge bracket banks out there.

 However, until then, you’ve got a long way to go.
-But don’t worry because this is precisely the reason why I’ve created this practical guide.
+But don’t worry; this is precisely why I’ve created this practical guide.

 The term ‘bulge bracket’ is, in fact, slang.